 -Building Custom Windows Controls In VB.NET 2008

 -Building Dynamic Forms At Runtime In VB.NET

 -VB TextBox - The TextBox Control In Visual Basic.NET

 Advantages of VB.NET

--There are some, fairly minor disadvantages compared with C. C has better declaration of arrays – its possible to initialise an array of structures in C at declaration time; this is impossible in VB.
+-There are some, fairly minor disadvantages compared with C. C has a better declaration of arrays – it's possible to initialize an array of structures in C at declaration time; this is impossible in VB.